Statement of Aim

 Students with Special Learning Needs

 MEF IS will only admit a student, for whom it has the resources, expertise and facilities to provide an education which conforms to acceptable practice resulting in meaningful and appropriate progress in cognitive, physical, social and emotional needs.
 No single enrollment should be at the detriment to the whole class.

 MEF IS seeks to accommodate a variety of abilities and needs; however, the school does not automatically provide registration for students with identified learning disabilities where specialist staffing or support is required.
 Students with mild learning difficulties can be catered for in a standard classroom with the assistance of the Student Support Team (SST).

-The programmes cater to student needs through English Language Learners Programme (ELL), Learning Support, and Counseling.
+The programmes cater to student needs through English Language Learners Programme (ELL), Learning Support, and Counselling.

 Identified Learning Disability – a student who has been professionally assessed and diagnosed with a disability (social, emotional, academic) requiring specific treatment and schooling.